NetDenizen/booru-wizard/README.md

 6. The current image is overlaid on checkered transparency background.

 7. The name of the current image.
+The default keybind to select the field is F9.

 8. The number of the current image.
 This can be changed to select an arbitrary one.
+The default keybind to select the field is F6.

 9. The instructions or prompt for the current question are in this text box.
+The default keybind to select the field is F8.

 10. The number of the current question.
 This can be changed to select an arbitrary one.
+The default keybind to select the field is F7.

 11. Change to the 'left', or previous image.
+Default equivalent keybind is F1.

 12. Change to the 'left', or previous question.
+Default equivalent keybind is F2.

-13. Change to the 'right', or previous image.
+13. Change to the 'right', or next image.
+Default equivalent keybind is F3.

-14. Change to the 'right', or previous question.
+14. Change to the 'right', or next question.
+Default equivalent keybind is F4.

 15. The field in which the prompt at element 8 is filled.
 It can either be a text box, checklist, or radio-buttons.
+The default keybind to accept it is F5.

 ## Building and Dependencies